Sunday August 9th, 2026. [Online] Recognizing, Resisting & Reversing Authoritarianism

 This will be an online Zoom meeting.
 See our online meeting instructions at: https://torontooasis.org/online-meeting-instructions.
 Our program will run from 11:00 am to 1:00 pm.
 You can join the meeting starting at 10:45 am for our open social.

-We will be watching and then discussing a YouTube video – an episode of The Canadian Real Estate Investor Podcast hosted by Daniel Fock and Nick Hill.
-The topic & video were selected by and will be introduced by Tania Akon, a Toronto Oasis organizer.
+We will be watching and then discussing a video by PBS NewsHour.
+The topic & video were selected and will be introduced by Tanya Long, a Toronto Oasis participant.

 By participating in this event, you agree to abide by the Toronto Oasis Code of Conduct (http://torontooasis.org/code-of-conduct).